If you get the message : "Sorry, an unkown error has occured, Try Later or Contact support@cyme.io Thank You.", What shoud I do ?

 Sometimes, Cyme's website (cyme.io) or Cyme's services might not be joignable because the domain cannot be resolved.

-https://cyme.io, the browser can show a message stating that "DNS cannot resolve hostname".
+When I try to reach https://cyme.io, the browser can show a message stating that "DNS cannot resolve hostname".

 In this case, this may be a problem from your ISP's own DNS, since it's the one trying to resolve our domain name badly.